molily/molily.de/_posts/2020-11-21-testing-angular.md

 A Component deals with several concerns, among others:

-- A Component renders a certain HTML DOM using the template.
+- It renders the template into the HTML DOM.
 - It accepts data from parent Components using Input properties.
 - It emits data to parent Components using Outputs.
-- It reacts to user input using event handlers.
+- It reacts to user input by registering event handlers.
 - It renders the content (`ng-content`) and templates (`ng-template`) that are passed.
 - It binds data to form controls and allows the user to edit the data.
 - It talks to Services or other state managers.